Obituaries

 Surviving Doug are his children, Scott and Tanya, and grandson, Cody.

 The tenacity and stubbornness which drove his entrepreneurship also applied to family.
 Agree or disagree, like it or not, at least you'd know his position, and more likely than not, you learned a lesson along the way.
 It wasn't always easy being raised under the expectation of perfection, but I am grateful for the most valuable lesson a parent can teach: how to be a decent human being and still fight for what you believe in.
-So, no matter how you knew Douglas Anderston, may your memory of him be exactly as he was in life--no B.S.
+So, no matter how you knew Douglas Anderson, may your memory of him be exactly as he was in life--no B.S.

 An opening viewing will be held from 3 - 8 p.m. on Thursday, May 9th, 2024, at Cutler Funeral Home and Cremation Center.